bbatsov/helm-projectile/README.md

 ### Debian and Ubuntu

-Users of Debian 9 or later or Ubuntu 16.04 or later may `apt-get install elpa-helm-projectile`.
+Users of Debian 9 or later or Ubuntu 16.04 or later may `apt install elpa-helm-projectile`.

 ## Usage